 Peculiarities:

-• symptoms occur in children and adults;
+• signs occur in children and adults;

 • blisters (pale pink or purple) or red spots are noticeable on the body;